CliMA/ClimaDiagnostics.jl/docs/src/index.md

 can jump to the User guide page.

 If you are a developer interested in adding support for `ClimaDiagnostics.jl` in your package or learning about the internal design of this package, please read the Developer guide page.

 ## Features

+- Define diagnostics as function of the integrator state and the cache;
 - Accumulate diagnostics over period of times with associative binary temporal reductions (eg, averages);
 - Allow users to define arbitrary new diagnostics;